Check Out the Astonishingly Versatile Bounce Metronome Pro

 Unlike normal polyrhythms, the measures as well as the beats differ in size.
 Played here as harmonic polyrhythms - each rhythm plays a different pitch with the pitches related to each other via the harmonic series

-Has all the tempo features for the most demanding musician:
+Has all the metronome tempo features for the most demanding musicians:

 - Tap in time with music to set the tempo

 Not sure of the metronome mark to use for a song or tune?
-Just tap in time with it and the tempo dial auto adjusts to show the correct tempo
+Just tap in time with it (with backspace key) and the tempo dial auto adjusts to show the correct tempo

 Set any tempo with unlimited range,